Youzhouyi/NeuRel-Attack/README.md

 </div> -->

 ## 🔔 Overview
 Safety alignment in large language models (LLMs) is achieved through fine-tuning mechanisms that regulate neuron activations to suppress harmful content.
-We propose **Neural Attack** to induce disalignment by identifying and modifying the neurons responsible for safety constraints, and finally jailbreak the LLMs
+We propose **NeuRel- Attack** to induce disalignment by identifying and modifying the neurons responsible for safety constraints, and finally jailbreak the LLMs

 The following figure illustrates the overall pipeline of NeuRel-Attack: